CER-REC/energy-futures-vis-avenir-energetique/readme.md

 ## Changelog

+* 2017-01-18 - Address an issue with language detection.
+* 2017-01-16 - Fix a hang that would occur on the image generation endpoint, only under IIS.
+* 2016-12-22 - Improve the thumbnail used when sharing the site on social media.
 * 2016-12-16 - Add alternative text, and address other validation issues: the application output now passes W3C HTML validation.
 * 2016-12-14 - Correct an issue where the app could not be shared on social media in French.
 * 2016-11-30 - Added the dataset selector buttons in the left button panel.